zarr-developers/zarr-python/docs/user-guide/consolidated_metadata.rst

 If consolidated metadata is present in a Zarr Group's metadata then it is used by default.
-The initial read to open the group will need to communicate with the store (reading from a file for a :class:`zarr.storage.LocalStore`, making a network request for a :class:`zarr.storage.RemoteStore`).
+The initial read to open the group will need to communicate with the store (reading from a file for a :class:`zarr.storage.LocalStore`, making a network request for a :class:`zarr.storage.FsspecStore`).
 After that, any subsequent metadata reads get child Group or Array nodes will *not* require reads from the store.

 In Python, the consolidated metadata is available on the ``.consolidated_metadata``